LiberTEM/LiberTEM-live/docs/source/usage.rst

 Computations on the live stream use the LiberTEM user-defined functions (UDF) interface.
-There are some useful UDFs shipped with both LiberTEM and LiberTEM-live, or you can implement your own, custom reconstruction methods.
+There are some useful UDFs shipped with both LiberTEM and LiberTEM-live, or you can implement your own, custom processing methods.

 Common setup code
 -----------------